 When an insured party like a driver gets in an accident, the insurance company often hires an attorney to represent the driver.
 This type of arrangement forms a tripartite relationship.

 The attorney an insurer hires may not be candid about the potential recovery amount.
 Although that attorney’s primary duty is to the insured party, insurance companies sometimes interfere with the relationship between the attorney and the insured party by limiting the scope of the hired attorney’s work.
-When your auto wreck case involves extensive or long-term damages, it is a good idea to speak with a Philadelphia lawyer who does not have to report to your insurance company.
+When your auto wreck case involves extensive or long-term damages, it is a good idea to speak with a legal professional in Philadelphia who does not have to report to your insurance company.
 They’ll advocate for you primarily.

 Why You Need Our Philadelphia Car Accident Lawyers

-You should hire a Philadelphia lawyer if you were hurt in an auto accident and needed medical attention.
+You should hire a lawyer if you were hurt in an auto accident and needed medical attention.
 These kinds of accidents can cost you a lot in medical bills and cost you to lose money if you have to take time off work.
 In some cases, insurance companies will not be willing to pay what you need for repairs and bills.
 That’s is when you should hire an attorney to fight for you and get the money that you are owed.

 Many people think they can settle their car accident claims by themselves.
 The problem is, they begin the negotiation process, only to find out that the insurance company isn’t being fair.
 Of course, it isn’t.
 Insurance companies are in business to make money, not to hand it out.
 Many people who don’t have an auto accident attorney right from the start unintentionally reveal information that is harmful to their claims.

 Your chances of settling your claim for the right amount of money without an experienced, knowledgeable attorney are quite low.
-In most cases, a good car crash lawyer in Philadelphia will get you far more than the attorney fee will cost you.
+In most cases, a good car crash attorney in Philadelphia will get you far more than the attorney fee will cost you.
 We know the law, we know how to negotiate, and insurance companies, after decades of dealing with us, know we will take every case to trial if they don’t provide the right offer to our clients.
 This makes a huge difference in how they negotiate with us.

 Call a Philadelphia Car Accident Attorney